rrottmann/filewrangler/README.md

 + mkdir -p /tmp/backup/perm/public/docs/websites
 + mv '170106-test-file\ \[backup\ perm\ public\ docs\ websites\].html' '/tmp/backup/perm/public/docs/websites/170106-test-file\ \[backup\ perm\ public\ docs\ websites\].html'
 ~~~

+You can also append the commandline option '--execute' to run all the generated commands.

   * The file has now been organized according to the rule set.